remigerme/remigerme.xyz/README.md

 ## Blog
 The blog is hosted by default Notion website service.
 I'm just using a Cloudflare as a (more or less) proxy pass (cf. Fruition) which allows me to use [blog.remigerme.xyz](https://blog.remigerme.xyz).

+## YOURLS
+[url.remigerme.xyz](https://url.remigerme.xyz) errors with 403 which is the intended behaviour.
+Check out `/admin` to manually install it the first time or manage short links.